-‘Outlander’ Stars Sam Heughan And Caitriona Balfe Spill On Their Steamy Season 3 Sex Scenes
+‘Outlander’ Stars Sam Heughan And Caitriona Balfe Spill On Their Steamy Season 3 Love Scenes

 “We’ve seen the blossom of first love.
 We’ve seen when they’ve had an awful lot of stress on that relationship.
 And now, it’s going to be a different type of reunion,” Balfe shared.
 “I think that people are invested because they believe in this love that Jamie and Claire have and you’re definitely going to see that.”

 Heughan believes everyone will be genuinely surprised by what unfolds this season.
 Although we have a good idea of what happens based on Diana Gabaldon’s book, Voyager, the actor assured fans that there are plenty of twists they will not see coming.
-There’s no telling what the surprises will be, but Heughan and Balfe are confident that even the pickiest of fans will be satisfied by what unfolds.
+There’s no telling what the surprises are, but Heughan and Balfe are confident that even the pickiest of fans will be satisfied with what unfolds.

 According to Parade, the season will pick up with Jamie fighting for his life in the Battle of Culloden.
-Jamie, of course, lives through the battle – and even has an epic showdown with Captain Black Jack Randall (Tobias Menzies) – but he isn’t sure what to do with his life now that Claire is out of the picture.
-Claire, on the other hand, is busy raising her daughter in the 1940s with husband Frank Randall.
+Jamie, of course, lives through the battle and even has an epic showdown with Captain Black Jack Randall (Tobias Menzies), but he isn’t sure what to do with his life now that Claire is out of the picture.
+Claire, on the other hand, is busy raising her daughter in the 1940s with her husband, Frank Randall.

 Once Claire discovers that Jamie lived through the battle, she leaves her daughter, Brianna (Sophie Skelton), behind and travels back in time to reunite with her love.
 The two meet in a print shop and then embark on a journey that takes them as far as Jamaica.
 Based on Heughan and Balfe’s comments, it sounds like their romance doesn’t miss a beat.

 Season 3 of Outlander is slated to premiere Sept.
-10 on Starz, watch Sam and Caitriona get steamy for their EW cover shoot below.
+10 on Starz.
+Be sure to watch Sam and Caitriona get steamy for their EW cover shoot below.

 [Featured Image by Starz]